publiclab/publiclab-archive/notes/bhamster/03-31-2022/is-there-a-federal-program-in-the-us-for-reclaiming-abandoned-oil-wells.md

 ---
-title: Is there a federal program in the US for reclaiming abandoned oil wells?
+title: 'Is there a federal program in the US for reclaiming abandoned oil wells?'
 tagnames: oil-and-gas, question:oil-and-gas, reclamation, question:reclamation
 author: bhamster
 path: /notes/bhamster/03-31-2022/is-there-a-federal-program-in-the-us-for-reclaiming-abandoned-oil-wells.md